-Victoria Park was purchased by Ashford Urban District Council from Mr George Elwick Jemmett and Mr William Francis Bond Jemmett for the sum of £2,760.00 in 1898.
-There are a number of roads in the surrounding area named after the brothers, in 1791 The Ashford Bank was opened in North Street by messrs Jemmett, Whitfield and Jemmett, the bank was only open between 12 and 2pm on Market day.
-It is believed Whitfeld Road is named after Mr Whitfield.
-The land purchased for Victoria Park comprised of seventeen acres.
+The 17 acres of Victoria Park was purchased by Ashford Urban District Council from Mr George Elwick Jemmett and Mr William Francis Bond Jemmett for the sum of £2,760.00 in 1898, and there are a number of roads in the surrounding area named after the brothers.

-For many years the Fountain stood idle, as the pumps and mechanism had fallen into disrepair.
-In 1977 the Fountain was restored with the help and financial assistance from local businnessmen to celebrate the Queen's Silver Jubilee.
+For many years the fountain stood idle, as the pumps and mechanism had fallen into disrepair.
+In 1977 the fountain was restored with the help and financial assistance from local businessmen to celebrate the Queen's Silver Jubilee.
 In 1998 the fountain was completely restored at a cost of £490,000, with much of the money coming from the Heritage Lottery Fund.
 The fountain was refurbished again in 2007.
 It was shot blasted to remove the old paint, repairs were carried out to the structure and it was repainted with long-lasting specialist paint.

 The Queen Mother's Park is an area that has been set aside for informal relaxation with a pleasant riverside walk.
 There are areas that have been set aside for native wild flowers and natural habitat.
 It is an important part of the Green Corridor with a mixture of meadow grass and shrubbery.